ZongjingLi/SceneGraphNet/README.md

 Four types of graph cluster methods are introduced in the paper.
 Here are some implemenatations of these concepts.

+This is the implementation for the principle-1 of visual grouping.
 ```py
 def affinities_and_thresholds(self, nodes, row, col):
     # Norm of difference for every node pair on grid